 ENTER JEWISH STAR NOW!

 There are no mandatory time commitments required of anyone who enters Jewish Star.
-All our programs follow a "get out what you put in" model.
+All offerings follow a "get out what you put in" model.
 Those who enter and indicate on their form that they wish to be considered for the Jewish Star Mentoring Program, however, may receive an invitation to the Mentoring Program; to be part of this exclusive program, participants will be asked to commit to 5 individual 60-75 min Zoom mentoring sessions, one each month, from January through May, as well as 45-min orientation and closing programs.
 All other special opportunities provided to Jewish Stars, including webinars and scholarship to SLBC, are completely optional, albeit VERY exciting opportunities for all Jewish Star participants.

 Yes.
 If you are under age 18, you will be required to include a parent or guardian’s email address when you fill out the entry form.
 A release form will be emailed directly to your parent or guardian for their consent.